-Student records related to F-1 visa holders are kept for a period of three years after the student is no longer pursuing a full course of study.
-For all students, the HEI-Los Angeles will maintain the following records: student information, attendance, grades, and coursework.
-Records are only released upon written request by student, legal representative, and/or governmental agency.
+HEI-Los Angeles will keep student records for five years after the student is no longer pursuing a full course of study.
+The Institute permanently maintains the transcript records (student information, attendance, grades, and coursework.)
+Records are only released upon written request by the student, legal representative, or governmental agency.